Taiwan High Speed Rail: THSR 700T

-Taiwan High Speed Rail started operation with 30 THSR 700T trainsets supplied by a consortium led by Kawasaki Heavy Industries.
-In response to increasing ridership and new stations that would begin operation in 2015, THSRC signed the contract for four new 700T trainsets with the Kawasaki consortium in May 2012 in Tokyo, Japan.
-The first (TR 31) trainset was delivered to Taiwan on 23 December 2012; the second (TR 32) on 21 January 2013; the third (TR33) on 25 January 2014; the fourth (TR34) on 12 August 2015.
+Taiwan High Speed Rail started operations with 30 THSR 700T trainsets supplied by a consortium led by Kawasaki Heavy Industries.
+In response to increasing ridership and new stations that would begin operation in 2015, THSRC signed a contract for four new 700T trainsets with the Kawasaki consortium in May 2012 in Tokyo.
+The four additional trainsets were delivered to Taiwan by 12 August 2015.

 The THSR 700T trainset is based on the 700 Series Shinkansen trainset used by JR Central and JR West in Japan.
-This marked the first time Shinkansen technology was exported to a foreign country.
+This marked the first time Shinkansen technology was exported to a foreign country, and it involved "rolling stock derived from a JR Central design running on both the European and Japanese track systems."
 Customization was focused on adapting to Taiwan's climate and geography, and the nose shape was optimized for tunnels wider than those in Japan.

 The maximum service speed of the trains was raised from the 700 Series Shinkansen's 285 to 300 km/h.
 The 12 cars of a 700T train are grouped in three traction units with three power cars and one trailer each, providing 10.26 MW of power; both end cars are trailers to avoid slip on powered bogies.
 The train is 304 m long and has a mass of 503 t when empty.
 The trains have a passenger capacity of 989 seats in two classes: 66 seats in 2+2 configuration in the single Business Car and 923 seats in 2+3 configuration in the eleven Standard Cars.
 The per capita energy consumption of a fully loaded 700T train is 16% of that of private cars and half that of buses; carbon dioxide emissions are 11% of private cars and a quarter that of buses.